 Q: Is it true that someone has been cured of HIV?

-While antiretroviral HIV medicines are very effective in inhibiting the HIV virus from actively reproducing, current HIV treatment is not able to eliminate the virus.
+While ARV drugs are very effective in preventing the HIV virus from actively reproducing, current HIV treatment is not able to eliminate the virus.
 Many different approaches are being investigated as possible avenues towards a cure, including vaccines to prevent or control the virus, medicines to change the immune system's response to HIV, medicines to "purge" the dormant HIV from the body, and genetic therapy, where a patient's white cells are altered to prevent the virus from attaching to cells.
-We don't know if these strategies will work or, if they are successful, when a cure would be available, but it is heartening that at least one person has been cured and that scientific efforts to find a cure have been intensified.
+We don't know if these strategies will work or, if they are successful, when a cure would be available, but it is heartening that at least a few people have been cured and that scientific efforts to find a cure have intensified.